apache/buildstream/doc/source/install.rst

 -  ``-it``: Interactive shell and TTY support.
 -  ``-u $UID:$EUID``: Use $UID as user-id and $EUID as group-id when running the container.
+-  ``-v /etc/passwd:/etc/passwd``: Mount passwd file in container to ensure the user with uid $UID exists (Needed for bzr support).
 -  ``-v $(pwd):/bst-src:rw``: Mount BuildStream source tree in ``/bst-src`` with RW permissions.
 -  ``--privileged``: To give extra privileges to the container (Needed